stephentyrone/swift-numerics/Sources/ComplexModule/Norms.md

 Complex(-1, 0.5).length // 1.118033988749895
 ```

-Aside from familiarity, it has one very useful property that the maximum norm lacks:
+Aside from familiarity, the Euclidean norm has one important property that the maximum norm lacks:

 - *Multiplicative*
   *‖zw‖₂ = ‖z‖₂‖w‖₂* for any two complex numbers *z* and *w*.

-  > Exercise: why isn't the maximum norm multiplicative?
+> Exercises:
-  > Hint: Let `z = Complex(1,1)`, and consider `z*z`.
+> 1. Why isn't the maximum norm multiplicative?
+(Hint: Let `z = Complex(1,1)`, and consider `z*z`.)
-  > Why isn't the 1-norm multiplicative?
+> 2. Why isn't the 1-norm multiplicative?

 The `length` property takes special care to produce an accurate answer, even when the value is poorly-scaled.
 The naive expression for `length` would be `sqrt(x*x + y*y)`, but this can overflow or underflow even when the final result should be a finite number.